adamfitzpatrick/cyberdeck-runner/README.md

 # cyberdeck-runner

-Please not that this application is currently in an early beta state.
+Please note that this application is currently in an early beta state.

 **cyberdeck-runner** is a SPA designed to simulate a Cyberdeck as used in the [Shadowrun Fifth Edition](https://en.wikipedia.org/wiki/Shadowrun) tabletop role playing game.
 The